tonethar/IGME-230-GDD-Master/notes/HW-gif-finder.md

 - Below is your starting file with the HTML and CSS all done for you.
 - You can name the file **gif-finder.html**
-- You will also need these images: [gif-finder-start-files.zip](_files/gif-finder-start-files.zip)
+- You will also need these images --> [gif-finder-start-files.zip](_files/gif-finder-start-files.zip)

 ### gif-finder.html